<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[what is a fisher cat]]></category>

-<guid isPermaLink="false">http://fishercatscreech.com/?p=8</guid>
+<guid isPermaLink="false">http://preview.fishercatscreech.com/?p=8</guid>

-<description><![CDATA[Fishers by nature do not like open spaces and prefer tree cover or coniferous forests to dwell in. heavily wooded places like New England make an ideal habitat for Fisher cats.
-New England Fisher cats are one of the largest &#8230; <a href="http://fishercatscreech.com/new-england-fisher-cats/">Continue reading <span class="meta-nav">&#8594;</span></a>]]></description>
+<description><![CDATA[<p>Fishers by nature do not like open spaces and prefer tree cover or coniferous forests to dwell in. heavily wooded places like New England make an ideal habitat for Fisher cats.
+New England Fisher cats are one of the largest members of the Mustelid family, which includes species like the mink, weasel, otter and skunk. &#8230; <a href="https://fishercatscreech.com/new-england-fisher-cats/">Continued</a></p>

 <content:encoded><![CDATA[<p>Fishers by nature do not like open spaces and prefer tree cover or coniferous forests to dwell in. heavily wooded places like New England make an ideal habitat for Fisher cats.<br />